fossguild/naja/docs/conventions.md

 * fork the project on GitHub * create a branch for the issue * make your changes in that branch * create a pull request for <Name>

+* Make sure your changes follow the project's standard linting and formatting, as it will be required for merging (specified in manual.md)

 Do not submit a PR/MR unrelated to an open issue.
 Ensure your contribution complies with the project’s conventions (see below).